Best Way to Travel With a Dog

 Learn the requirements of various countries for the importation of pets: individual vaccines, medicines, and procedures are things that may vary in different states of the European Union.

 If you are traveling outside the European Union, be sure to read the requirements of third countries for the import of pets.

 What to do before the trip

 When planning a trip, make sure that the chosen mode of transport (car, plane, ship, bus) is comfortable for the animal.
 You can prepare your pet for the road using various vehicles here in the USA.
-This will help the dog to get used to the means of transportation, as well as prepare for travel in a crate.
+This will help your dog to get used to the means of transportation, and prepare for travel in a crate.

 Choosing the right hotel

 If you organize a trip yourself, make sure that you are allowed to stay with your pet in the chosen place for the night.
-If you cannot find this information on the home page, contact the hotel representative to make sure that no unpleasant surprises await you upon arrival.
+If you cannot find this information on the home page, contact the hotel representative to ensure that no unpleasant surprises await you upon arrival.

-If you plan to use the services of a travel agency, inform the agency’s consultant that you plan to travel with an animal.
+If you plan to use a travel agency’s services, inform the agency’s consultant that you plan to travel with an animal.

 Car Travel with your Dog

 Tips for a pleasant and safe car travel